 If you have a problem with tomato plants contracting a blight that starts at the bottom and works its way up until the plant is dead, or even the beginning of a blight, you need to cook your garden bed.
 Once tomatoes are infected, they cannot be helped.
 The key is solarizing the soil to kill the bacteria before they get to the plants.
-As soon as you can work the soil, turn the entire bed to a depth of 6 inches, then level and smooth it out.
-Dig a narrow 4 to 6-inch deep trench around the whole bed and thoroughly soak the soil by slowly running a sprinkler over it for several hours.

 Cover the bed with a clear, heavy plastic painters drop cloth.
 Lay the edges of it in the trench and cover with soil to keep heat from escaping.
 The sun should heat the area for at least 6 weeks.
 The longer you leave the cover in place, the better.
 In the meantime, try growing some of those new verticillium and fusarium-resistant varieties in another location, or in containers of sterile potting soil, as you let your infected tomato bed cook.